For many online publishers, programmatic advertising is an important source of revenue.

 - reduce page latency;

-- take care of fill rates and other aspects regarding implementation that can influence the publisher’s revenue streams.
+- take care of the processes that can influence the publisher’s revenue streams.

 How can the Setupad solution help publishers?